ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 When a security tool is used, and if the transaction is defined as SECURED, only the transactions defined as resources appearing in the profiles of a user are accessible by that user.

-The entry point management sub-application allows the administrator to associate a group of transaction to an Entry Point.
+The entry point management sub-application allows the administrator to associate a group of transactions to an Entry Point.

 .. index::
    pair: Transactions; Summary Display